When Will I Get My Scores?

-Note: Occasionally, some scores may be unavailable on the dates specified due to processing delays or data updates.
+Note: On rare occasions, some scores may be unavailable on the dates specified due to processing delays or data updates.

 Note: Fees are not refunded when you cancel your scores or choose to stop taking a test.
 Once scores are canceled, they cannot be reported or reinstated on your record.

-To cancel your score, simply stop taking the test (quit) before you complete it — you will not receive a score.
-You may also cancel the score at the end of the test session, but before viewing your unofficial score on the screen.
+You may cancel your score at the end of the test session, but before viewing your unofficial score on the screen.
 (Note: Not all SLS tests offer the opportunity to view unofficial scores at the end of a testing session.)

 When ETS Cancels Your Scores